Preparing to Teach in Tokyo: Dos and Don’ts

 However, before you jump on the next flight, there are some important points to work out first.

-Although the city is gradually becoming more foreigner-friendly in the run up to the 2020 Tokyo Olympics, it’s likely that you’ll soon come up against some common issues for foreigners in Japan, especially if you can’t speak Japanese - which leads me into the first of my Tokyo Prep: Dos and Don'ts…
+Although Tokyo is gradually becoming more foreigner-friendly, it’s likely that you’ll soon come up against some common issues for foreigners in Japan, especially if you can’t speak Japanese - which leads me into the first of my Tokyo Prep: Dos and Don'ts…

 DO: Learn the language basics